mtumilowicz/kubernetes-workshop/README.md

     * network address discovery mechanism
         * provides and maintains a network identity for Pod resource
     * has internal, cluster-local IP address and DNS record
+        * ClusterIP itself does not handle any requests
+            * k8s sets up iptables (or IPVS) rules on every node that map the ClusterIP to actual pod IPs
         * exception: headless Services
         * IP address is static for the life of the Service
         * can be referenced by other Pods
         * within a namespace, Services are available using a simple domain name
             * other namespaces: `<service-name>.<namespace>.svc.cluster.local`
+    * what the service controller does
+        1. gets the list of pods that matches the selector field
+        1. iterates over the pod list and notes down the IP address of the pod
+        1. creates an internal static IP address called the clusterIP
+        1. creates a new K8s resource called Endpoint
+            * clusterIP to od IPs
+            * one-to-one mapping between a Service and an Endpoint object
+                * vs Service
+                    * Service object defines how to access a group of pods (like through a ClusterIP, NodePort, or LoadBalancer)
+                        * it does not manage which pods are part of the service => Endpoint object does this
+                * Endpoint Slices are a more scalable and efficient way to manage endpoints
+                    * introduced in Kubernetes 1.16
+                    * multiple smaller Endpoint Slice objects are created
+                        * each representing a portion of the endpoints
+            * pods get created/destroyed => responsibility of the service controller to update the endpoint resource
     * spreads the load across the Pods
         * not linked directly to pods
             * contain a list of Endpoints (IPs and ports)